mabyre/PythonDiscovering/Coding-guidelines-python.md

 Aim of **guidelines** is make code readable fastiest as possible.

-When you wrote spcifications you will have some steps to cut your program in small steps.
+When you wrote specifications you will have some steps to cut your program in small steps.
 You can retreive this in your comments like numbering the steps.

 In python syntaxe is done by indentation so let's talking about comment :